Kirby Hill C of E Primary School

 Whole Class Teaching

-At Kirby Hill CE Primary School we use DERIC as a whole class approach to teach reading skills from Y1 upwards, which equips pupils with the necessary skills to be successful readers.
+At Kirby Hill C of E Primary School we use VIPERS as a whole class approach to teach reading skills from Y3 upwards, which equips pupils with the necessary skills to be successful readers.
 It focuses on building fluency and embedding comprehension skills with direct, taught sessions.
-DERIC stands for; Decode, Explain, Retrieve, Interpret and Choice.
+VIPERS stands for; Vocabulary, Inference, Prediction, Explain, Retrieval, Summarise/Sequence.
 These are all closely linked to the assessed strands in the end of key stage assessments.

 When teaching, there is one learning objective for the whole class based around the same text.
 The activities or level of support is adapted for different abilities so that all children can access the learning objective and be challenged.
 Sometimes, texts are part of a class book or at other times they are a poem or non-fiction article depending on the writing focus.
 The whole class reading approach supports rapid progress of lower ability readers.
 Research suggests this is due to exposure to higher-level questions and answers.
 Pictorial stimulus or activities which are designed to have a comprehension focus but reduce the amount of decoding can also be used to support SEND/EAL pupils.

-At Kirby Hill CE Primary School, we promote the use of a variety of carefully selected literature that is matched to the attainment level of pupils.
+At Kirby Hill C of E Primary School, we promote the use of a variety of carefully selected literature that is matched to the attainment level of pupils.
 These texts have subtle challenge and allow pupils to reinforce fluency, decoding and comprehension skills regularly.

 Additional opportunities are provided for pupils to practise and extend reading in other subjects.